nowtech-common/cpp-logger/README.md

 Originally, this library was designed to use in an embedded environment as a debugging log library.
 It was designed to be lean and versatile with different options for tailoring the logger behavior for smaller or larger MCUs.

+There are two log call flavours:
-However, because of extensive use of variadic templates, stack usage may be in the order of kilobytes for many passed parameters. **This holds for all the tasks using the log system.** For low stack usage, avoid many parameters.
+  - The all-purpose function call-like solution, but it heavily relies on variadic templates, stack usage may be in the order of kilobytes for many passed parameters. **This holds for all the tasks using the log system.** For low stack usage, avoid many parameters.
 For small compiled size, avoid many parameter footprints (i.e. avoid many template instantiations).
+  - The `std::ostream`-like solution, which uses minimal stack.
+It has only one limitation: it is unable to surpress the header like the other one's sendNoHeader call.

 The library reserves some buffers and a queue during construction, and makes small heap allocations during thread / log app registrations.
 After it, no heap